DanielaValentino/GitProject/README.md

 - git branch -name-
 >You use this command to create a new branch.  *Ex.* git branch test

-- git branch -d
+- git branch -d -branchname-
->With this command you erase a branch. *Ex.* git branch-d test
+>With this command you erase the selected branch. *Ex.* git branch-d test

 - git branch -a
 >It lists all branches in repository.

-- git checkout
+- git checkout -branchname-
->This changes the currently active branch. *Ex.*
+>This changes working directory to the specified branch. *Ex.* git checkout test

+- git merge -from name-
+>Command to join a specified branch into the current branch.

 - Save

 - Commit

-- Merge

 - Gitflow